Ryad2/arbitrage-detector/README.md

 ### Staking and Governance

 - Users can **stake/lock BORG** in the app to obtain **voting power** in SwissBorg’s governance (“Guardians” system).
-- Voting power is roughly proportional to the amount of BORG locked (e.g. 10 BORG = 1 vote).
+- Voting power is roughly proportional to the amount of BORG locked (for example, 10 BORG = 1 vote).
 - Active voters in governance rounds receive additional BORG rewards from a dedicated pool funded by buybacks.
 - This ties:
   - **Platform benefits** (lower fees, better yields),
   - **Governance influence**,
-  - **Rewards for participation** to long-term BORG holding.
+  - **Rewards for participation**
+  to long-term BORG holding.

 ### Tokenomics and Technical Aspects